Leon Lott

 Leon Lott (born 1953) is the commander of the South Carolina State Guard and the sheriff of Richland County, South Carolina.
 He is a member of the Democratic Party.

 Early life

 Lott was born in Aiken, South Carolina and attended Aiken High School.
 As a youth, Lott was arrested for throwing eggs at vehicles on Interstate 20.
 Lott struck the cruiser of the chief investigator for the sheriff’s department.
 While he and a few others were detained, they were not charged.
 After graduating high school in 1971, he studied at the University of South Carolina Aiken where he earned an associate degree in police administration.
-He transferred to University of South Carolina Columbia to obtain a Bachelor of Science degree in sociology followed by a master's degree in criminal justice.
+He transferred to University of South Carolina to obtain a Bachelor of Science degree in sociology followed by a master's degree in criminal justice.
 Later, he earned a master's in emergency management from Lander University.

 Career

 Lott became a patrol officer for Richland County, South Carolina in 1975.
 He later served as a narcotic agent, a lieutenant, a captain, and a watch commander.
 In 1993, Lott was appointed as the police chief of St. Matthews, South Carolina, a small town in Calhoun County.
 In 1996, Lott campaigned to be sheriff of Richland County as a Democrat, winning the election that November.